 - Soap and Toothpaste.
 Personal hygiene is vital for maintaining your health.
 Make yourself a little kit with soap, toothpaste, a toothbrush, and other items in it to help you keep clean.

 - Fishing Gear.
-Your survival food will run out eventually.
+Your survival food will eventually run out.
 Being able to catch a few fish along the way can make your food last longer.
 An emergency fishing kit doesn’t need to take up much room or add much weight, but with it, you can feed yourself indefinitely.

 - Weapon.
 The world is full of predators, both four-legged and two-legged.
 Disasters seem to make both types come out of the woodwork.
 Escaping the disaster merely to find yourself killed by a hungry attacker isn’t exactly the ending you are after.